Kent Police

-Kent Police is the territorial police force responsible for policing the 1,433 sqmi and approximately 1.8 million inhabitants of Kent, a county in the south east of England.
+Kent Police is the territorial police force responsible for policing the 1,433 sqmi and approximately 1.8 million inhabitants of Kent, a county in South East England.

 History

 On 14 January 1857, a 222-strong 'Kent County Constabulary' was formed under Chief Constable John Henry Hay Ruxton.
 The first headquarters was at Wrens Cross, Stone Street, Maidstone, and was rented for use by the police until 23 November 1860, when the force purchased it for £1,200.
 It was responsible for policing those parts of the county not already under the jurisdiction of local Borough police forces.

 In 1860, the initial uniform of a frock coat and a high hat was replaced by a long uniform tunic and shako hat and constables were issued with a rattle and truncheon.
 In 1885, whistles were introduced.
 In 1897, the recognisable custodian helmet was introduced.
 In 1974, the familiar Cox Comb helmet replaced the Rose Top helmet with a new helmet plate.

 On 1 April 1889, Kent County Constabulary absorbed the borough police forces of Deal, Hythe, Faversham, Sandwich, and Tenterden, five of the fourteen local police forces that then policed boroughs within the county of Kent.
 The remaining nine were absorbed on 1 April 1943, these being the borough forces of Dover, Folkestone, Gravesend, Maidstone, Margate, Ramsgate, and Tunbridge Wells, together with the Canterbury City Police, and the Rochester City Police.
 Ruxton retired on 14 August 1894 and died on 20 April 1897.

 Kent County Constabulary purchased 20 bicycles in 1896, a number which rose to 129 by 1904.
 Telephones were given to village police constables in 1925 and by 1931, 29 motorcycles had been introduced, along with one police car.
 The constabulary employed horses until 1943, when the last was retired.

 In 1965, the force had an establishment of 1,988 attested constables and an actual strength of 1,766, making it the third largest county force in Great Britain.

 Kent County Constabulary was the last British force to keep the word "county" in its official title.
 It changed its name to Kent Police in 2002.
 The main argument for the change was that the large number of visitors coming through the Channel Tunnel and the ports would understand the word "Police" more readily than "Constabulary".

 Kent Police was the first force in the United Kingdom to be led by a black chief constable, Michael Fuller, who held the role from 2004 to 2010.